 Passports are required for every Ohio State education abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa (as early as 6 months prior to departure).
 For information about apply for a passport, go to travel.state.gov.

-Students are responsible for paying The Ohio State University tuition plus a $3,174 program fee.
+Students are responsible for paying The Ohio State University tuition plus a $TBD program fee.
 The program fee will include international airfare, all meals in country during the program, in country transportation and lodging, and all program related field trips.
-It will not cover any personal expenses related to this program (e.g. passport, etc.), or baggage fees.
+It will not include any personal expenses related to this program (e.g. passport, baggage fees etc.).

 If a students withdraw or become ineligible any time 11 days after the acceptance notification, they will be held responsible for a cancellation fee.
 Please refer to OIA's Cancellation Policy.